ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 # ]
 ```

-Once the Document Store is set up, we can initialize a Retriever.
-In Haystack 2.0 each Document Store comes with its own set of highly optimized Retrievers: `InMemoryDocumentStore` offers two, one based on BM25 ranking, and one based on embedding similarity.
+Once the document store is set up, we can initialize a retriever.
+In Haystack 2.0, each document store comes with its own set of highly optimized retrievers: `InMemoryDocumentStore` offers two, one based on BM25 ranking and one based on embedding similarity.

-Let's start from the BM25-based retriever, which is slightly easier to set up.
-Let's first try to use it on its own, to see how it behaves.
+Let's start with the BM25-based retriever, which is slightly easier to set up.
+Let's first use it in isolation to see how it behaves.

 ```python
 from haystack.preview.components.retrievers.memory_bm25_retriever import MemoryBM25Retriever